-- ✓ The number or portion of LEP persons served or encountered in the eligible service area. - ✓ The frequency with which LEP individuals come in contact with the designated KCDBG grantees. - ✓ The nature and importance of the program, activity or service provided by the program. - ✓ The resources available to recipient and the cost.
+- ✓ The number or portion of LEP persons served or encountered in the eligible service area. - ✓ The frequency with which LEP individuals come in contact with the designated CDBG-DR Subrecipients. - ✓ The nature and importance of the program, activity or service provided by the program.

+✓ The resources available to recipient and the cost.

-Additionally, all KCDBG recipients will be required to use the same four-factor analysis prior to the release of funds.
+Additionally, all CDBG-DR recipients will be required to use the same four-factor analysis prior to the release of funds.

-DLG has developed a Language Access Plan (LAP) for persons with Limited English Proficiency (LEP), which is available on DLG's website.
-The LAP will serve as the guide for determining which language assistance measures DLG will undertake to guarantee access to the KCDBG programs by LEP persons.
-This guidance may be followed by grantees; however, grantees are required to ensure that LAPs address local limited English proficiency data and needs.
+DLG has developed a Language Access Plan (LAP) for persons with Limited English Proficiency (LEP) which is available on DLG's website.
+The LAP will serve as the guide for determining which language assistance measures DLG will undertake to guarantee access to the CDBG-DR programs by LEP persons.
+This guidance may be followed by Subrecipients; however, Subrecipients are required to ensure that their LAPs address local limited English proficiency data and needs.